-Figure 14: Late March 2011 - late January 2011 anomalous SST changes across the Atlantic Ocean.
-Note that anomalous cooling has taken place across most of the Atlantic.
+Figure 14: Late March 2012 - late December 2011 anomalous SST changes across the Atlantic Ocean.
+Note the anomalous cooling across the tropical Atlantic, with cooling especially strong in the eastern part of the basin.

-Figure 15: Anomalous 200-850 mb vertical wind shear from January 31 to March 31.
-Note the anomalously low vertical wind shear across the tropical Atlantic.
-Anomalies are calculated with respect to the 1971-2000 base period.
+Figure 15: Anomalous 200-850 mb vertical wind shear from January 31 to March 30, 2012.
+Note the generally stronger than normal shear that has been present across the tropical Atlantic.
+Anomalies are calculated with respect to the 1981-2010 base period.

-7 Adjusted 2011 Forecast
+7 Adjusted 2012 Forecast

-Table 7 shows our final adjusted early April forecast for the 2011 season which is a combination of our statistical scheme, our analog scheme and qualitative adjustments for other factors not explicitly contained in any of these schemes.
-Both our statistical and analog forecasts call for a very active Atlantic hurricane season.
+Table 8 shows our final adjusted early April forecast for the 2012 season which is a combination of our statistical scheme, our analog scheme and qualitative adjustments for other factors not explicitly contained in any of these schemes.
+Our analog forecast calls for slightly below-average activity, while our statistical model predicts a very quiet season.